scrtlabs/secret.js/README.md

 Simulates execution without sending a transactions.
 Input is exactly like the parent function.
 For more info see [`secretjs.tx.simulate()`](#secretjstxsimulate).

-WARNING: `secretjs.tx.compute.instantiateContract()` & `secretjs.tx.compute.executeContract()` simulation is not supported for security reasons.
+WARNING: `secretjs.tx.compute` simulations are not supported for security reasons.

 #### `secretjs.tx.compute.executeContract()`